asu-cis-capstone/sparkswag/README.md

 ** Release Version 0.4 **
 * Technology Pivot
-* Built a new webpage from scatch using MVC architecture to build the website (http://pivot.sparkopenresearch.com/)
+* Built a new webpage from scratch using MVC architecture to build the website (http://database.sparkopenresearch.com/)
 * Project Demo Video (https://youtu.be/IKJ9-__-5_o)

 ** Release Version 0.5 **